tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 We start with defining the LUIS intents and breaking into 3 categories:
  1. Retrieve data from CRM (e.g. order status check)
  2. Create a new case in CRM (e.g. reporting issue, like shipping problem)
- 3. Handling most common FAQ using QnAMaker
+ 3. Handling most common FAQ using QnA Maker

 And we 1st discover few of the FAQ have some overlapped of the LUIS intent e.g. order status enquiry.
 To avoid the confusion to LUIS, we decide to separate the FAQ from the LUIS bot and embedded in an existing FAQ page instead.